wcko87/beatoraja-english-guide/Configuration.md

 # Fast Forward Settings

-During autoplay or watching replays, songs can be fast-forwarded or slowed down (See XXXTODO HOTKEYS LINK).
+During autoplay or watching replays, songs can be fast-forwarded or slowed down (See [Hotkeys](Hotkeys#during-autoplay--replay)).
 In [practice mode](Practice-Mode), songs can be played at an faster or slower speed (frequency).

 #### In config menu
 In the `Audio` tab, the `Frequency Option` and `Fast forward` settings offer two possible behaviors for keysounds when a song is played at a different speed.